erkmenesen/core-admin/README.md

-# Core Admin Panel for ASP.NET Core & .NET 6
+# Core Admin Panel for ASP.NET Core & .NET 5

-##Erkmen
+# Erkmen;
-First of all congratulations to Ed for a great job!
+# First of all congratulations to Ed for a great job!
-In this branch, I applied the visual storage and customization feature in the database as ArrayList, which is one of the most useful features it added for .NET 6, to the .NET 5 version.
+# In this branch, I applied the visual storage and customization feature in the database as ArrayList, which is one of the most useful features it added for .NET 6, to the .NET 5 version.

 [![.NET 6](https://github.com/edandersen/core-admin/actions/workflows/dotnet-core.yml/badge.svg)](https://github.com/edandersen/core-admin/actions/workflows/dotnet-core.yml)